roshnivinith/roshnivinith.github.io/_posts/3-1-1-accomodations.md

 ## Accommodations

-For out-of-town visitors, we have blocked a set of rooms at [the Hilton Garden Inn in Palo Alto](http://hiltongardeninn3.hilton.com/en/hotels/california/hilton-garden-inn-palo-alto-PAOCRGI/index.html).
+For out-of-town visitors, we have blocked a set of rooms at [the Hilton Garden Inn in Palo Alto](http://hiltongardeninn3.hilton.com/en/hotels/california/hilton-garden-inn-palo-alto-PAOCRGI/index.html) for the nights of January 22 and 23 (Friday and Saturday).

 **Online booking instructions:**
 - Go to [http://paloalto.hgi.com](http://paloalto.hgi.com)